 As a dog owner, I have found that leash training is the best way to get my pet used to the invisible fence.
 I always make sure to have a long leash handy so that I can keep my pet close by while they’re getting used to the boundary.
 With the right approach, you can make sure that your pet has a positive association with the fence and understands its boundaries.
 It’s important to note that training your dog to use an invisible fence is crucial for the success of the containment system.
 While it may require some time and effort, with a well-thought-out plan and proper preparation, the training process can be made simple and effective.

 When introducing an invisible or wireless dog fence, it’s important to train your pet to understand the concept of boundaries.
 Placing training flags can help demarcate the boundary clearly, but merely placing them won’t be enough.
 Pet owners should make sure consistent training is done so that their dog promptly retreats as soon as they approach the boundary, pulling them manually or with a receiver collar if necessary.

 Using boundary flags are your main visual training aid for teaching your dog where the new boundaries are.
 Later on in their training process, this will be vital for them to know the fundamentals of how to avoid static correction, leading to your furry little family member feeling a lot safer and happier.
 In this process, it’s crucial to understand the importance of static correction and how to use it to create a positive association with the boundary.

 Before applying static correction, it’s important to allow your pet to become accustomed to the fence without correction enabled.
 A dog retreat is a great way to create a safe zone for your dog to explore and become familiar with the fence.

-Correction will come as a second step in the training.
+Correction should only come when your dog has grasped boundary training.
 Right now, the dog is to be introduced to the boundary only.

 How to say a firm NO